elrusoft/crm-service/README.md

 ### Delete

-To update the user, is similar to creating user but using the PUT method
+To update the user, is similar to creating user but using the DELETE method

 ```
 http://localhost:8080/api/{idAdmin}/user/{id}